starwing/kaze-core/README.md

 # kaze-core

-`kaze-core` is the foundational component of the [kaze project](https://github.com/starwing/kaze), designed for high-performance, low-latency inter-process communication (IPC) double-end channel using shared memory.
+`kaze-core` is the foundational component of the [kaze project](https://github.com/starwing/kaze), designed for high-performance, low-latency inter-process communication (IPC) bi-directional channel using shared memory.

 ## Features